Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 Project snapshot: tall building, Birmingham centre

-Client need: Court Collaboration Limited needed to redevelop a redundant brownfield site in collaboration with investors, which required an EIA chapter to assess the environmental impact
+Client need: Court Collaboration Limited needed to redevelop a redundant brownfield site in collaboration with investors.
+This required an EIA chapter to assess the environmental impact.

-- timely communications with the client at various stages of delivery
+- we were timely in our communications with the client at various stages of delivery

-- liaised with project team to contribute to architectural design stages
+- we liaised with project team to contribute to architectural design stages

-- streamlined process and costs by producing all aspects of heritage assessment
+- we streamlined process and costs by producing all aspects of heritage assessment

-- produced detailed assessment reports and streamlined EIA chapter on time and within budget
+- we produced detailed assessment reports and streamlined EIA chapter on time and within budget

-- currently supporting our clients through ongoing project coordination for the next stages of delivery
+- we are currently supporting our clients through ongoing project coordination for the next stages of delivery

 - identified key heritage constraints and design opportunities